 People with reduced kidney function.
 Studies in healthy adults consistently show no adverse effect on kidney markers, but the picture is less clear for those with compromised renal function.
 Talk to your nephrologist before starting.

 People taking medications cleared through the kidneys.
-Creatine can mildly elevate serum creatinine — not because it harms the kidneys, but because creatinine is the breakdown product of creatine itself.
+Creatine can mildly raise serum creatinine, not because it harms the kidneys, but because creatinine is the breakdown product of creatine itself.
 This can confuse lab results.
 Tell your doctor you take creatine so they interpret blood work correctly.

 Adolescents.
 Safety reviews in athletic adolescents have been broadly reassuring, but most pediatric data covers short-term use in athletic contexts.
 For cognitive use in younger populations, supervision by a clinician is the right default.